Supporting Data-Driven Decision-Making At The Local And Regional Level In The Arctic

 The group discussions resulted in a list of topics that need attention to further support data-driven decision-making in the Arctic.
 The topics included:

 The next step is to select the topics for further work and draft policy briefs on these topics – a process that will be supported by interviews with decision-makers, knowledge-holders, stakeholders, rightsholders and researchers, as well as to identify recommendations via a co-production process during the final workshop scheduled for 2024.
 The team will also interact with the EU Polar Cluster in order to capture relevant insights from other Arctic projects.
-The brief workshop report and some of the presentations are available at the Arctic PASSION Event Archive.
+The brief workshop report and some of the presentations are available at the Arctic PASSION Event Archive and in the Meeting Brief.